Latest Service Information

 • Over 99% effective (if you get your repeat injections on time, as advised)

-Some GPs are able to offer the contraceptive injection, ask your GP if this is a service they offer.
+All GPs are able to offer the contraceptive injection.

 Gujarati Subtitles